 Class Management Overview

 The key to class management is developing relationships with your students and creating a positive class environment.
 Both of these outcomes do not occur automatically and take intentional effort.
-See the resources on this page to help you, as well as our Social and Emotional Learning page (Conflict Resolution) and our Miscellaneous Articles and Videos page (Relationships and Student Motivation section).
+See the resources on our class management pages to help you, as well as our Social and Emotional Learning page and our Miscellaneous Articles and Videos page (Relationships and Student Motivation section).

 SHAPE America Appropriate Practices